Samxd77/RTL-Design-and-Synthesis/README.md

-# RTL Design & Synthesis using SKY130
+# RTL Design & Synthesis using SKY130 Workshop
+**Workshop Managed by** VSDIAT Community
 **Created By:** Samarth Satwar
-**Reference:** VSD RTL Design and Synthesis using SKY130 Workshop

 ---